 - Now heat some oil in a non-stick pan and drop the sliced veggies in it.
 In some time you will see that they have started wilting and shrinking.

-- Add the salt, turmeric powder and freshly cracked pepper.
-Give it a stir.
-Once the veggies turn brown and tender, you can cut the veggies at center using your spoon, turn off the heat and serve.
+- Add the salt, turmeric powder, and freshly cracked pepper.
+Stir it.
+Once the veggies turn brown and tender, you can cut the veggies at the center using your spoon, turn off the heat and serve.

 - My tip would be to add some lemon juice in the end.
-It adds up all the flavours so well.
+It adds up all the flavors so well.

 As I said, this kundri sabji goes so well with chapattis or rotis for an Indian vegetarian dinner meal.
 You can also add a dal recipe to these vegetarian meals.